It is essential to provide a solid and level base for "ANY

 • Tantalized Bearers

-• A pre-formed base – A relatively new concept in shed
+• A pre-formed base – A relatively new concept in shed bases,

-bases, a pre-manufactured tanalised timber frame base, all you have to do
+a pre-manufactured tanalised timber frame base, all you have to do

 is level it for the building to sit on.
-These are available for different
+These are available for

-easiest method for you....Available for all sheds and buildings up to 6 ft
+would be the easiest method for you....Available for all sheds and

-x 10 ft apart from dog sheds with runs.......
+buildings up to 6 ft x 10 ft apart from dog sheds with runs.......
 Dog

-be on either a slab base or a concreted area for
+sheds and animal housing must be on either a slab base or a

-hygiene purposes.
+concreted area for hygiene purposes.

-Whichever method is more suitable, we strongly recommend that your base be
+method is more suitable, we strongly recommend that your base be

-made to the same measurements as the floor of the garden building you are
+made to the same measurements as the floor of the garden building

-contemplating purchasing.
+you are contemplating purchasing.

-This allows the majority of rain to run off the
+This allows the majority of rain to run off the walls and roof and

-walls and roof and soak-away instead of pooling on the base under the
+soak-away instead of pooling on the base under the building and

-building and effectively creating dampness and potential rot problems.
+effectively creating dampness and potential rot problems.

 Concrete Base